ijena/jered-haun-nano-adhesion-lab/README.md

 Planning to change bins how i get the overlay done
 Was unable to fix velocity issues but can look into it again

+#4/3/24

+Work on Project Abstract (overview, your role and the impact and results with the detachment curve) Try creating your own function for normal distribution histogram overlay instead of using norm.pdf Create an absolute position of the particle vs time graph, Slope should be ndt = 1dt d is the diffusion coefficient Continue working on the velocity graphs Stokes-einstein equation to get diffusion coefficient for a nanoparticle in water